dhruvaanand/vidsync/README.md

 1. Renderer measures the `.video-host` panel and sends bounds to the main process.
 2. Main process positions a frameless child `BrowserWindow` over that region.
-3. The child window's native handle (`wid` / HWND) is passed to libmpv.
+3. The child window's native handle (`wid` / HWND / NSView) is passed to libmpv.
 4. MPV renders directly into the child window — no per-frame pixel copies.

 **Sync path**